10+ Tips on managing remote teams

-Last updated on: March 31, 2022
+Last updated on: October 10, 2022

 “Absence makes the heart grow fonder”, says the old proverb.

-But does it really?
+But, does it really?

 This saying is perhaps true for lovers pining for each other, but in the context of a modern workplace, not only does the heart not grow fonder — it breaks up into smithereens.

 This is only one example of the challenges of remote work, but it’s safe to say that the recent shift to remote work opened a whole new can of worms for many managers and team leaders.

-This article provides answers to these questions, along with 10 tips to help you effectively manage remote teams.
+This article provides answers to these questions, along with 11 tips to help you effectively manage remote teams.

 Why is it important to properly manage remote teams?